a3oYzmN4fGhm7rA4ob/badly-written-guides/README.md

 ---
 * [**How to install Linux Mint explained in reasonable language, for Microsoft Windows refugees and any others who may be interested**](./howToInstallLinuxMint.md)

+# Stuff for nerds

+## Contributing
+Any helpful contributions are welcome as long as an LLM did not take part in any of the creation.
+If you would like to add your own guides, feel free to do so.